Rules of The Game

 • Player Age Requirements

-• Outdoor Mens 8v8 League = Ages 25+ (each team is allowed 2 “babies” - “babies must be at least 20 years of age)
+• Outdoor = Ages 25+.
+Each team is allowed 2 “babies” - “babies must be at least 20 years of age)

-• Indoor Junction 8v8 Division = Ages 25+ (each team is allowed 2 “babies” - “babies must be at least 20 years of age)
+• Indoor Essex Junction Division = Ages 25+.
+Each team is allowed 2 “babies” - “babies must be at least 20 years of age)

-• Indoor Shelburne 18+ Division = Ages 18+ (U18 players are allowed to play but any “mixed age team” will be subject to US Safesport rules.
-Please contact league management for more info.)
+• Indoor Shelburne Division = Ages 18+ .
+U18 players are allowed but all “mixed age teams” will be subject to US Safesport rules.)

 • Number of players on the field

-• U12 Size Fields Outdoor (approx 50 yards wide by 75 yards long / Indoor 40 yards wide by 75 yards long
+• We play on U12 Size Fields (approx 50 yards wide by 75 yards long / Indoor 40 yards wide by 75 yards long

 • Goal: 6.5' tall by 18' wide